 Under the hood

-Several features worked together to support the above donation example.
+Several features worked together to support the donation example above.
 At the core is a page link that includes recruiter tracking.
 When a new site visitor enters using a referral link, any action taken will include the appropriate recruiter.

 When the link is published, it includes the signup ID of the logged-in supporter.
 A signup ID, also known as a NationBuilder ID, is generated automatically when a profile is created in your database.
 It is not necessary to know a particular person's signup ID in order to use recruiter links--your nation will determine it automatically based on who is logged into your website.